 How to do the Dumbbell thruster

 - Stand upright with your feet hip-width apart with holding a pair of dumbbells in your hands, bend your elbows and keep the dumbbells across your shoulder, palms facing each other.

 - Keep your back straight, bend at your knees and hips and perform a squat.

-- Then stand up explosively with pushing through your heels and press the weights straight overhead until your arms are fully extended.
+- Then stand up explosively by pushing through your heels and pressing the weights straight overhead until your arms are fully extended.
 Then lower the dumbbells into the starting position.

 - Do as many thrusters as possible in 30 seconds then rest for 30 seconds and then move to another exercise.